 Ullapool

-The overnight stop on the first day is Ullapool, a small fishing village on the east shore of Loch Broom.
-Although small, it is a major tourist hub in the Scottish Highlands, with a good range of lodging options, shops, and restaurants.
-It is a pretty town to walk around, particularly the harbor area.
+The overnight stop for Days 1 and 2 is Ullapool, a small fishing village on the east shore of Loch Broom.
+Although small, it is a major tourist hub in the Highlands, with a good range of lodging, shops and restaurants.
+It is a pretty town to walk around, particularly the harbour, and the long northern summer evenings make a sunset harbour walk after dinner one of our favourite moments of the whole trip.
 From Ullapool, you can also catch ferries to the Outer Hebrides.

 Ullapool harbor Isle of Skye and Scottish Highlands itinerary trip Scotland